Textualize/textual-web/README.md

 When you serve a terminal in this way it will generate a random public URL.

+> [!WARNING]
-Don't share this with anyone you wouldn't trust to have access to your machine.
+> Don't share this with anyone you wouldn't trust to have access to your machine.

 ## Configuration